konovdan/konovdan/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm an enthusiast based in Russia.
+I'm an enthusiast.
 Welcome to my GitHub profile, where you can explore some of my projects and contributions.
 Feel free to reach out if you have any questions or just want to chat!

 ## About Me